nomocas/aright/README.md

       return true;
     }
     else
-      return aright.error('some error message...', 'myOtherRule', input, propertyName, path, 'string' /* what it should be */)
+      return aright.error(this, 'myOtherRule', input, propertyName, path, 'string' /* what it should be */) });
-  });
 };